xiangxuan-zhao/learngit/readme.txt

-Git is a  distrubuteversion control system.
+Git is a distributed eversion control system.
 Git is free software.